folio-org/folio-org.github.io/guides/automation.md

 If a team needs to confirm an updated module, then await the next scheduled 12-hourly run.

-If there is an **urgent** need to re-run a build outside of the normal automation schedule (explained below), then co-ordinate that on the Slack channel #hosted-reference-envs (remember that there are other people utilising these systems).
+If there is an **urgent** need to re-run a build outside of the normal automation schedule (explained below), then co-ordinate that on the Slack channel #folio-hosted-reference-envs (remember that there are other people utilising these systems).

 <a id="install-json"></a>Also, as [explained](#platform-hourly-build) below, before doing this wait for the automated hourly build of the “snapshot” branch of the Stripes Platform and ensure that the expected module versions are included